 Demand for school places is affected by a wide range of factors that change over time.
 There is a margin of error in any calculation trying to take account of these factors, and so the pupil number forecasts need to be updated every year.

 How can I download the data?

-You can download the latest available SCAP commentary below.
+You can download the latest available SCAP commentary and the pupil projections below.